bra1nDump/ai-task-vscode/docs/backlog.md

 - Create a company and apply for open eye credits

 # Done

+- Test the extension works after the renaming
+- Clean up top level directory in github - too many files are in the way of scrolling to the demos

 - Make repository public on GitHub
 - Re-brand to ai-task